se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 <br>

 -----
-### Now that you have written your first program, to further extend your Vue project, we will introduce some features in greater detail!<br>
+### Now that you have written your first program, let's introduce some features so you can further extend your Vue project!<br>

 ### Vue's Features
 1. **Mutating of data in the DOM**<br>